 MagicPlot considers fit function as a sum of Fit Curves.
 Ordinarily in peaks fitting each Fit Curve corresponds to one peak in experimental data.
-There is a number of predefined Fit Curves (Line, Parabola, Gauss, Lorentz, etc.) You can also specify a custom Fit Curve.
+Click the Add button to add new Fit Curve to the list.
+There is a number of predefined Fit Curves types (Line, Parabola, Gauss, Lorentz, etc.) You can also create a Custom Equation Fit Curve and manually enter the formula (Pro edition only).
 Baseline fitting components may be added to the fitting sum, too.

 Fit Plot window contains the list of Fit Curves.
-Each Fit Curve in the list has three checkboxes: Show, Baseline.
-Sum:
+Each Fit Curve in the list has three checkboxes: